thetechcatalyst/CE9-projects/README.md

 Typically the Camera settings are inside a menu and are not 100% intuitive for all users.
-There is also the optional "Disconnect_Camera_Reset.js" script that will set the codec back to Speaker Track after t call concludes so the Systems is ready for the next user and the user knows what to expect.
+There is also the optional "Disconnect_Camera_Reset.js" script that will set the codec back to Speaker Track after a call concludes so the systems is ready for the next user and the user knows what to expect.